Center for Legal and Social Studies

-The Center for Legal and Social Studies (in Spanish: Centro de Estudios Legales y Sociales; acronym: CELS) is an Argentine non-governmental organization based in Buenos Aires.
+The Center for Legal and Social Studies (Centro de Estudios Legales y Sociales; acronym: CELS) is an Argentine non-governmental organization based in Buenos Aires.
 It was founded in 1979 and it is oriented towards the promotion and defense of human rights as well as the strengthening of democratic institutions.
 Its current president is social anthropologist Sofía Tiscornia.

 History

 Between 1970 and 1980 in Argentina there was a big movement of the creation and development of human rights defense organizations such as: Mothers of the Plaza de Mayo, Grandmothers of the Plaza de Mayo, and HIJOS This was because of two main circumstances: the Dirty War and the universal development of the human rights concept after the two World Wars.
 The Center of Legal and Social Studies was founded under this context by the end of the last military dictatorship of Argentina.

 The founders of this organization were the lawyers Alfredo Galleti, Augusto Conte, Boris Pasik, Emilio Mignone and the scientist Jose Westerkamp.
 This NGO had been developing since 1978 and it was formally established in 1980.
 The Westerkamp family were active members and their studies focused on cases and methods of repression.
 Gustavo Westerkamp and Doctor José Westerkamp were both jailed by the early 1980s for the threat they posed to Argentine dictator Jorge Rafael Videla.

 During the first stage, the organization was focused on documenting human rights violations by the dictatorship and imparting legal assistance to the relatives of the victims, especially those involved in cases of forced disappearance.

 After Argentina became a democratic state this organization became focused, not only on human rights defense, but also on promoting legal and institutional reforms aimed at improving the quality of democratic institutions.